 It works with Roku, Amazon Fire TV, and Apple TV.

-It does not work with laptop or desktop computers.
-And, the social sharing features are inactive on all devices other than phones and tablets.
+It also works to watch with a laptop or desktop computer using a web browser.
+However, the social sharing features are inactive on all devices other than phones and tablets.

 Channel Guide and User Experience

 Vidgo is still a startup and its platform reflects that reality.
 While it is intuitive and easy to find something to watch, it lacks more robust features offered by many other streaming services.

 It’s less flashy than YouTube TV and Hulu Live, but does include a basic channel guide that’s easy to browse.